opencv/opencv/modules/imgproc/doc/feature_detection.rst

     Determines strong corners on an image.

-    :param image: The input 8-bit or floating-point 32-bit, single-channel image
+    :param image: Input 8-bit or floating-point 32-bit, single-channel image.

-    :param corners: The output vector of detected corners
+    :param corners: Output vector of detected corners.

-    :param maxCorners: The maximum number of corners to return.
-If there are more corners than that will be found, the strongest of them will be returned
+    :param maxCorners: Maximum number of corners to return.
+If there are more corners than are found, the strongest of them is returned.

-    :param qualityLevel: Characterizes the minimal accepted quality of image corners; the value of the parameter is multiplied by the by the best corner quality measure (which is the min eigenvalue, see  :func:`cornerMinEigenVal` , or the Harris function response, see  :func:`cornerHarris` ).
-The corners, which quality measure is less than the product, will be rejected.
-For example, if the best corner has the quality measure = 1500, and the  ``qualityLevel=0.01`` , then all the corners which quality measure is less than 15 will be rejected.
+    :param qualityLevel: Parameter characterizing the minimal accepted quality of image corners.
+The parameter value is multiplied by the best corner quality measure, which is the minimal eigenvalue (see  :func:`cornerMinEigenVal` ) or the Harris function response (see  :func:`cornerHarris` ).
+The corners with the quality measure less than the product are rejected.
+For example, if the best corner has the quality measure = 1500, and the  ``qualityLevel=0.01`` , then all the corners with the quality measure less than 15 are rejected.

-    :param minDistance: The minimum possible Euclidean distance between the returned corners
+    :param minDistance: Minimum possible Euclidean distance between the returned corners.

-    :param mask: The optional region of interest.
-If the image is not empty (then it needs to have the type  ``CV_8UC1``  and the same size as  ``image`` ), it will specify the region in which the corners are detected
+    :param mask: Optional region of interest.
+If the image is not empty (it needs to have the type  ``CV_8UC1``  and the same size as  ``image`` ), it  specifies the region in which the corners are detected.

-    :param blockSize: Size of the averaging block for computing derivative covariation matrix over each pixel neighborhood, see  :func:`cornerEigenValsAndVecs`
+    :param blockSize: Size of an average block for computing a derivative covariation matrix over each pixel neighborhood.
+See  :func:`cornerEigenValsAndVecs` .

-    :param useHarrisDetector: Indicates, whether to use   operator or  :func:`cornerMinEigenVal`
+    :param useHarrisDetector: Parameter indicating whether to use an operator or  :func:`cornerMinEigenVal` .??

-    :param k: Free parameter of Harris detector
+    :param k: Free parameter of the Harris detector.

 The function finds the most prominent corners in the image or in the specified image region, as described in Shi94:

 #.
-    the function first calculates the corner quality measure at every source image pixel using the :func:`cornerMinEigenVal`     or
+    Function calculates the corner quality measure at every source image pixel using the :func:`cornerMinEigenVal`     or
-    :func:`cornerHarris`
+    :func:`cornerHarris` .

 #.
-    then it performs non-maxima suppression (the local maxima in :math:`3\times 3`     neighborhood
+    Function performs a non-maximum?? suppression (the local maximums in :math:`3\times 3`     neighborhood
     are retained).

 #.
-    the next step rejects the corners with the minimal eigenvalue less than :math:`\texttt{qualityLevel} \cdot \max_{x,y} qualityMeasureMap(x,y)`     .
+    The corners with the minimal eigenvalue less than :math:`\texttt{qualityLevel} \cdot \max_{x,y} qualityMeasureMap(x,y)`   are rejected.

 #.
-    the remaining corners are then sorted by the quality measure in the descending order.
+    The remaining corners are sorted by the quality measure in the descending order.

 #.
-    finally, the function throws away each corner :math:`pt_j`     if there is a stronger corner :math:`pt_i`     (
+    Function throws away each corner
+    :math:`pt_j`     if there is a stronger corner :math:`pt_i`     (
-    :math:`i < j`     ) such that the distance between them is less than ``minDistance``
+    :math:`i < j`     ) so that the distance between them is less than ``minDistance`` .

 The function can be used to initialize a point-based tracker of an object.

-Note that the if the function is called with different values ``A`` and ``B`` of the parameter ``qualityLevel`` , and ``A`` > {B}, the vector of returned corners with ``qualityLevel=A`` will be the prefix of the output vector with ``qualityLevel=B`` .
+**Note**: If the function is called with different values ``A`` and ``B`` of the parameter ``qualityLevel`` , and ``A`` > {B}, the vector of returned corners with ``qualityLevel=A`` will be the prefix of the output vector with ``qualityLevel=B`` .

-See also: :func:`cornerMinEigenVal`, :func:`cornerHarris`, :func:`calcOpticalFlowPyrLK`, :func:`estimateRigidMotion`, :func:`PlanarObjectDetector`, :func:`OneWayDescriptor`
+See Also: :func:`cornerMinEigenVal`,
+:func:`cornerHarris`,
+:func:`calcOpticalFlowPyrLK`,
+:func:`estimateRigidMotion`,
+:func:`PlanarObjectDetector`,
+:func:`OneWayDescriptor`

 .. index:: HoughCircles